 Our worship services include a mixture of modern songs and some hymns, prayer (for our world, community and ourselves) and also teaching on the Bible.
-Usually our minister Trevor Neill preaches, or we may hear from a number of other lay preachers in the church.
+Usually one of our ministers preaches, or we may hear from a number of other lay preachers in the church.

 After the service there is tea and coffee, and time for a chat.

 We have occasional evening services at 6.30pm..
 These tend to be more informal, reflective services, with plenty of time for contemplation and prayer.
 See latest news for dates.

 What should I expect?
 Our format is very simple – some songs and hymns, an activity slot for children, prayers for our church, community and the wider world and a sermon, which lasts from 25 to 30 minutes, usually given by one of our ministers.
 We don't assume that everyone knows what to do, so don't worry about that - you can relax, and we'll 'walk' you through it.
 After the service, most of us stay behind to catch up over tea and coffee.

 How long will the service last?
 Normally, between 75 to 90 minutes.

 What should I wear?
 Jeans, shorts, casuals, suit – anything that makes you feel comfortable.